skills/code-with-codespaces/.github/steps/3-customize-codespace.md

 ### ⌨️ Activity: (optional) Verify our customizations

-Let's verify our python extension, github CLI, and custom script were installed correctly in the Codespace.
+Now that you've rebuilt the codespace, let's verify the python extension, GitHub CLI, and custom script were installed correctly in the Codespace.

-1. Ensure you are in VS Code (Codespace).
+1. Ensure you are in the Codespace.

 1. In the left sidebar, click the extensions tab and verify that the Python extensions are installed and enabled.